diligentwork/Python/README.md

-Hi there, you can see my python realed code here!!!
+Hi there, you can see beginner level python realed code here!!!